Rene Bonfils – 14th October 1355

 ‘The devil is in the detail. you heard the Compte saying he was going to visit his brother in law, Charles, the king of Navarre and the Dauphin in Normandy?’

-‘Yes I did, but was it significant?’
+‘Yes I did, but is it significant?’

 ‘Oh!, you have never mentioned this before.’